 What form(s) does this medication come in?

-Each capsule-shaped, peach, flat-faced with bevelled-edge tablet, scored and marked "APO P1" on one side, contains prazosin HCl equivalent to prazosin 1 mg.
+Each capsule-shaped, peach, flat-faced with bevelled-edge tablet, scored and marked "APO P1" on one side, contains prazosin HCl equivalent to 1 mg of prazosin.
 Nonmedicinal ingredients: croscarmellose sodium, D&C Yellow No. 10, FD&C Yellow No. 6, lactose, magnesium stearate, microcrystalline cellulose, and polysorbate 80.

-Each round, white, biconvex tablet, scored and marked "APO" over "P2" on one side, contains prazosin HCl equivalent to prazosin 2 mg.
+Each round, white, biconvex tablet, scored and marked "APO" over "P2" on one side, contains prazosin HCl equivalent to 2 mg of prazosin.
 Nonmedicinal ingredients: croscarmellose sodium, lactose, magnesium stearate, microcrystalline cellulose, and polysorbate 80.

-Each diamond-shaped, white, biconvex tablet, scored and marked "APO" over "P5" on one side, contains prazosin HCl equivalent to prazosin 5 mg.
+Each diamond-shaped, white, biconvex tablet, scored and marked "APO" over "P5" on one side, contains prazosin HCl equivalent to 5 mg of prazosin.
 Nonmedicinal ingredients: croscarmellose sodium, lactose, magnesium stearate, microcrystalline cellulose, and polysorbate 80.

 How should I use this medication?

-The recommended adult dose of prazosin starts with 0.5 mg with the evening meal and is increased gradually until the desired effect is achieved.
+The recommended starting dose of prazosin for adults is 0.5 mg taken with the evening meal and is increased gradually until the desired effect is achieved.
 The maximum dose is 20 mg daily, taken in 2 or 3 divided doses with food.
 Prazosin may be used alone or in combination with other medications for lowering blood pressure.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.